 Each treatment room will be different depending on factors such as the personality of the practitioner and whether the space is dedicated to Reiki or also used for other purposes.
 Curtains are sometimes drawn to avoid bright light and gentle music is used to help you relax.
 Many registered practioners will ask you to fill out a form asking, for example, details of any health issues.
-They can include relevant disclaimers regarding the purpose of Reiki and the need to seek medical advice for poor health when it is appropriate.
 Companies providing insurance cover do normally require that a record of treatments is kept.

 How Reiki is administered

 The following are described as the classic hand positions used during Reiki.
 Although I have not labelled them in that way, if you aware of them, you can see that some correspond to the chakra centres.
 Practioners will frequently vary or amend them to suit a recipient's needs but they give a good idea as to what you might expect.
 Usually practitioners start at the head and work down to the feet.
 Most treatments will take place with the client on their back but sometimes there could be a need to work on the back.
 Not all practitioners work in the same way.
 It is usual to rest hands gently on the client whilst healing but some practioners hold their hands a few centimeters away throughout.

 Starting with the crown on top of your head, working down to the forehead and above the eyes; hands cupped over ears; throat with hands resting on collar bone; solar plexus; abdomen; hips and pelvic area; lower limbs and feet.